tsangiotis/tsangiotis.github.io/_drafts/2017-01-12-attacked-by-chinese-robots.md

 Among the ridiculous projects I have had out in the open, the most long running is called [perispomeni.club](http://perispomeni.club).
 It is a dead simple, tiny linux machine inspired by Paul Ford’s [tilde.club](http://tilde.club).
 People respectfully use together that machine in their shared quest to learn and build awesome web pages.

-Yesterday, one of the users sent me an email.
+However it was a surprise when, one of the users sent me a private email.
+Here I must mention that the pattern you can spot when reading this and my [previous post](/a-pile-of-scam) is purely coincidental.

 >**From** [bob](http://perispomeni.club/~bob/)<br>
 >**Subject:** Strange connection or only my imagination?<br>